django-cms/django-cms-quickstart/README.rst

 - For production environment (if ``DEBUG`` is false) django requires you to whitelist the domain.
 Set the env var ``DOMAIN`` to the host, i.e. ``www.domain.com`` or ``*.domain.com``.
 - If you want the media hosted on S3 set the ``DEFAULT_FILE_STORAGE`` variable accordingly.
-- If you want to access the PostgreSQL database from the host system, set ``DB_PORT`` to the desired port number.
+- If you want to access the PostgreSQL database from the host system, set DB_PORT to the desired port number.
+The default port number set in .env-local is 5433, but feel free to change it according to your preference.
 5432 is the standard port number.
-If you run PosgreSQL on your host system, you may want to set another port number.
+If you run PostgreSQL on your host system, you may want to set another port number.
-  If this variable is empty (the default), the PosgreSQL instance in the container is only reachable within docker, but not from outside.
+If this variable is empty (the default), the PostgreSQL instance in the container is only reachable within Docker, but not from outside.

 Deployment Commands